Köbi Kuhn

 Jakob "Köbi" Kuhn (12 October 1943 – 26 November 2019) was a Swiss football player and manager.

 During his playing career he played primarily for FC Zürich and won 63 caps for Switzerland, one of which was at the 1966 FIFA World Cup in England.
 As a manager, he led his national team to Euro 2004 and 2008 and the 2006 World Cup.

+Early life

+Kuhn was born to a family of seven children, and as a child, he watched matches in the stands of Letzigrund and Hardturm, the stadiums of Zürich clubs FC Zürich and Grasshoppers Club Zürich, with his father, who was a carpenter.
+He idolized Real Madrid striker Ferenc Puskás.

 Playing career

-Kuhn has been described as a clever and skilful midfielder.
-He spent 16 years with FC Zürich, captaining them to the Swiss Super League six times, as well as the Swiss Cup five times.
+Kuhn stayed 16 years with FC Zürich, captaining them to the Swiss Super League six times, as well as the Swiss Cup five times.
 He also played for Zürich in European Cup semi-finals in 1963 and 1977.
-He left FCZ for city rivals Grasshopper Club Zürich for a short period towards the end of his career.
 Internationally he won 63 caps, and as a 22-year-old played one game at the 1966 World Cup, before being sent home in disgrace, and later banned for 12 months from the national team, for breaking a curfew.

+Style of play

+Kuhn is considered one of Switzerland and FC Zürich's greatest players of all time.
+Possessing good close control and a reading of the game which allowed him to start attacks and create chances for his teammates, Kuhn served as a creative force for Zürich and the Swiss national team from the 60s to the 70s.
+In the 1975-76 title-winning season, coach Friedhelm Konietzka put Kuhn in the sweeper role, where he could start attacks from deep.
+Kuhn was also recognized for his tenacity and leadership.